AscendingPassage.com HOME PAGE.

 of people moving in their thousands all in the same direction--the

-ritual procession of the God Amen.
+ritual procession of the God Amun.

 With the care which characterised